 The Fulbright Program is sponsored by the Bureau of Educational and Cultural Affairs of the United States Department of State.
 The main aim of the program is to increase mutual understanding between the people of the Untied States and the people of other countries.

-Upon returning to Brunei Fulbrighters are expected to continue their role in building bridges of understanding, directly or indirectly, between the two countries through their professional and personal activities.
+Upon returning to Brunei, Fulbrighters are expected to continue their role in building bridges of understanding, directly or indirectly, between the United States and Brunei through their professional and personal activities.